Frogs 2019 Performance

 Ancient Drama Festival 2019

 The Annual Ancient Drama Festival for Schools took place on Friday 25 January 2019.
-The day focused around a performance of Aristophanes’ Frogs, directed by Kelsi Russell.
+The day focused around a performance of Aristophanes’ Frogs, translated by Ian Johnston and directed by Kelsi Russell.
 The play was produced by the Classics students at Warwick, and was performed at the Warwick Arts Centre.
 Supporting the performance, the Department offered a series of lectures and seminars specifically for school students to link in with Latin, Greek, Classical Civilisation, Ancient History, Drama and English syllabuses at GCSE and AS/A2.
 These include:

 - Dr Michael Scott (Professor of Classics) on ‘Aristophanic comedy and society’